Todd Bodine: 1990s

-For 1998, he signed with a new team called ISM Racing.
+For 1998, Bodine signed with a new team called ISM Racing.
 The team struggled and he was temporarily replaced by Loy Allen Jr. for the Pepsi 400 in July, then after the race was delayed to October was fired by the team before the next race at New Hampshire International Speedway.
 He went back to Cicci-Welliver in the Busch Series, replacing rookie Mike Cope in the No. 30 Slim Jim-sponsored car.
 He finished 33rd in points despite running 13 races and posted a string of five consecutive top-five finishes.
 He also ran part-time in cup for LJ Racing, posting a fifth at Atlanta.

-In 1999, his Cicci-Welliver team signed Phillips 66 as the sponsor, as well as switching to No. 66, and he posted ten top-fives en route to a fourth-place points finish.
+In 1999, Bodine's Cicci-Welliver team signed Phillips 66 as the sponsor, as well as switching to No. 66, and he posted ten top-fives en route to a fourth-place points finish.
 In addition, he ran seven races for Eel River Racing at the Cup level, his best finish being fifteenth at Bristol.
 In 2000, he won a pole at Talladega as well as the race at Michigan.